Tranmere, Merseyside: History

-Historically a township in the parish of Bebington in the Wirral Hundred, it became a civil parish from 1866.
-In 1877 Tranmere was absorbed into the County Borough of Birkenhead, Cheshire, and the civil parish was abolished in 1898.
+Tranmere was historically a township in the ancient parish of Bebington in the Wirral Hundred of Cheshire.
+The township was made a local government district in 1860, governed by a local board.
+In 1866 Tranmere became a separate civil parish.
+The local government district was abolished in 1877 and its area was incorporated into the new municipal borough of Birkenhead.
+Tranmere continued to be a civil parish within the borough until 31 March 1898 when all the parishes within the borough were merged into a single parish.
+In 1891 the parish had a population of 30,680.
 On creation of the county of Merseyside in 1974, Tranmere became part of the Metropolitan Borough of Wirral.

 The Ingleborough Road Memorial Playing Fields were part of the now defunct Birkenhead Institute school from 1925 and opened for use the following year.
 The fields and pavilion were created as a memorial to the former students of the school killed in action in World War I, which included the poet Wilfred Owen.
 Ornamental gates were added to the site in 1933.

 The site was purchased by Tranmere Rovers Football Club in 1995.

 Despite opposition, the land was redeveloped for housing in 2012.

 Ferry service

 Queen Elizabeth granted John Poole the lease of ferry rights at Tranmere in 1586.
-The Etna, the first steam-powered ferry on the River Mersey operated from Tranmere Pool to Liverpool on 17 April 1817.
+The Etna, the first steam-powered ferry on the River Mersey, operated from Tranmere Pool to Liverpool on 17 April 1817.

-The early part of the 19th Century were prosperous times for Tranmere's ferry service, but this was to change with the completion of Thomas Brassey's New Chester Road in 1833 and the opening of the Chester and Birkenhead Railway in 1840.
+The early part of the 19th century was a prosperous time for Tranmere's ferry service, but this was to change with the completion of Thomas Brassey's New Chester Road in 1833 and the opening of the Chester and Birkenhead Railway in 1840.
 Further blows to trade came with the commencement of a horse-drawn tramway in 1877 between New Ferry and Woodside Ferry and the opening of the Mersey Railway between Liverpool and nearby Green Lane railway station in 1886.
 By 1904, the ferry service had ceased and Tranmere Pool was enclosed as Cammell Laird Dock as part of an extension of the shipyard.